openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/05-05-deploying-using-the-command-line/assignment.md

 Notice the output above has the URL `parksmap-myproject.crc-lgph7-master-0.crc.2fxr0dqhkd8a.instruqt.io`.

 This is the `route` to the new instance of the ParkMap application that was just installed.
-You can copy into a browser window to access the ParksMap application.
+You can copy it into a browser window to access the ParksMap application.

 The URL you'll get when you run `oc get route/parksmap` will be different than the one shown above because the URL that OpenShift creates depends on unique information that is only available after the application was created.